chainwayxyz/citrea-docs/users/node/run-a-node.md

 ## Run a Node

-Running a Citrea node is permissonless - anyone can run a full node for development & security purposes.
+Running a Citrea node is permissionless - anyone can run a full node for development & security purposes.
 In this section, we'll go over necessary steps to run a Citrea node.

 To sync with Citrea Testnet, you need to: